ddadaal/simstate-i18n/README.md

 // Import the factory function import { createI18nContext } from "simstate-i18n";

+// List of all languages of the projects const allLanguages = [cn, en];

+// The actual Language type,
+// might be useful when the Language object is extended and the extra properties are needed type Language = typeof en;

 // Create the I18nContext with all the languages const i18nContext = createI18nContext([cn, en]);